griffio/griffio.github.io/_posts/2015-09-18-Clojure-Applied-Review.md

 #### Third Part: Practices
 In three chapters covering testing, data interoperation and deployment.

-**Testing** - [clojure.test](https://clojure.github.io/clojure/clojure.test-api.html) with assertions vs expectations, also considers Property based testing[test.check](https://github.com/clojure/test.check)
+**Testing** - [clojure.test](https://clojure.github.io/clojure/clojure.test-api.html) with assertions vs expectations, also considers Property based testing with [test.check](https://github.com/clojure/test.check).

-**Formatting Data** - Probably my favourite section, Clojure is special with a first class interop story; EDN, JSON and Transit have good coverage of data serialisation formats to exchange the model.
+**Formatting Data** - Probably my favourite section, Clojure is special with a first class interop story; EDN, JSON and Transit data serialisation formats have good coverage here.

 **Macros are not covered** in this book as a development practice; one area where the book intentionally doesn’t go.